Explicit harmonic and wave maps into variable-curvature surfaces: Explicit harmonic and wave map constructions

 Ellipsoids provide a canonical family of deformations of the round sphere.
-Unlike spheres or hyperbolic planes, ellipsoids do not admit transitive isometry groups and their curvature varies along the surface.
-As a consequence, many techniques for constructing harmonic maps that rely on symmetry or constant curvature fail in this setting.
+Unlike spheres or hyperbolic planes, they do not admit transitive isometry groups, and many techniques of constructing explicit harmonic maps into ellipsoids, relying on symmetry or constant curvature fail in this setting.

-The explicit harmonic maps constructed here demonstrate that the variable curvature of the ellipsoid can still be accommodated within our framework.

 \begin{proposition} The map $u$ from a Riemannian surface M to an ellipsoid Riemannian surface $E_c$, i.e.

 where